The Great Cable Guide

 A simple guide to cable decluttering

 We all have old, forgotten cables stashed away at home that we no longer use or need.
+So, what should you do with your old or broken cables?
 By recycling them or donating those that still work, we can give the valuable copper in our cables a new lease of life.

 Laptops and computers